TheMaster1127/HTpy/README.md

-Your README for HTpy is off to a good start!
-Here are a few suggestions to enhance and expand your documentation:

 ### HTpy: Early Development Preview

 **HTpy** is a custom scripting language designed to transpile AHK-like syntax files into Python scripts.
 It allows users to write scripts using HTpy syntax and convert them into executable Python code.